Scientists working on cancer vaccine that uses immune system’s ‘killer’ cells

 “They don’t attack healthy tissue in the way chemotherapy and other immunotherapies do, so are safer and have less side-effects than traditional forms of cancer treatment.”

-He explained the XPO1 protein is essential for normal cell function, but in many cancers it becomes overactive and allows malignant cells to multiply unchecked.
+He said the XPO1 protein is essential for normal cell function but in many cancers it becomes overactive and allows malignant cells to multiply unchecked.

 The scientists found a peptide – short chains of amino acids – derived from the XPO1 protein attracted the natural killer cells which triggers the body’s immune response against the cancerous cells.